vicktor349/mentlyFEtest/README.md

-# mentlyFEtest
-# Frontend Coding Challenge
+# MentlyFEtest Frontend Coding Challenge

-## Welcome!
+## Welcome

 This challenge is designed to assess your frontend development skills.
 We're excited to see your approach to building user interfaces with Next.js and Tailwind CSS.

 ## The Challenge

-Your task is to build a frontend page based on the designs provided in this Figma file: [[Insert Figma Link Here](https://www.figma.com/design/TJoaUZPIgzakOHleCtJeNb/Mently-Frontend-Test?node-id=0-1&node-type=canvas&t=B30FPyMAYW7jtBcX-0)]
+Your task is to build a frontend page based on the designs provided in this [Figma file](https://www.figma.com/design/TJoaUZPIgzakOHleCtJeNb/Mently-Frontend-Test?node-id=0-1&node-type=canvas&t=B30FPyMAYW7jtBcX-0)]

 **Key Requirements:**
 * **Use Next.js:**  The application should be built using the Next.js framework.
 * **Use Tailwind CSS:** Style the application using Tailwind CSS.
 * **Responsiveness:** Ensure the application is responsive and works well on different screen sizes.